cce32/geoserver/doc/en/user/source/gettingstarted/image-quickstart/index.rst

       Coordinate Reference Systems

 #.
-Locate :guilabel:`Bounding Boces` and generate the layer's bounding boxes by clicking the :guilabel:`Compute from SRS bounds` and then :guilabel:`Compute from native bounds` links.
+Locate :guilabel:`Bounding Boxes` and generate the layer's bounding boxes by clicking the :guilabel:`Compute from SRS bounds` and then :guilabel:`Compute from native bounds` links.

    .. note:: In this case we are choosing a slightly larger bounding box that fully contains the image.